 Fear can quickly become the enemy of successful recovery.
 In fact, it potentially threatens any form of personal growth.
 However, if you think about it, fear is merely an emotion that we all experience from time to time—and we have a choice whether or not we give it power.

-For active addicts contemplating treatment and individuals in recovery, it is important to keep their fear in check.
+For people contemplating addiction treatment and individuals in recovery, it is important to keep their fear in check.
 Learning how to prevent fear from kicking in and reigning it in when it becomes overwhelming are crucial survival techniques for recovery.

 Here are three things you can do when fear kicks in and you’re ready to kick it out.